phile21/alx-system_engineering-devops/0x01-shell_permissions/README.md

 Groups - A script that prints all groups ther current user is part of

 New owner - A script that changes owner of a file

+Empty - A script that creates an empty file